CeereMugambi/system-engineering_devops/shell_permissions/README.md

-Script that prints all groups current user is part of
+Script that changes owner from hello to betty